dimshik100/OCD.js/README.md

 # OCD.js
-A JavaScript library that will make any OCD freak to lose his mind.
+A jQuery plugin that will make any OCD freak to lose his mind :)

 ## Features